 You might be interested in: 3 days in Naples.

-2 weeks in Italy – Day 2 Pompeii & Sorrento
+Day 2 Pompeii & Sorrento

 An organized tour will take around 2- 3 hours, but armed with the knowledge already gained, you may want to spend more time there on your own before returning moving on.

-- If you are looking for an organised skip the line guided tour starting from Naples I suggest this full day guided tour that combines a visit to the Pompeii ruins and the mount Vesuvious.
+If you are looking for an organised skip the line guided tour starting from Naples I suggest this full day guided tour that combines a visit to the Pompeii ruins and the mount Vesuvious.

-It is very easy to do this day trip on your own as well.
+Option 3: It is very easy to do this day trip on your own as well.
 You just need to catch a train to Sorrento from Naples.
 There are about 3 trains per hour depending on the season and the journey is about an hour depending on the type of train.
 As soon as you exit the train station there is a kiosk where you can buy a bus ticket to either Positano or Amalfi.
 The buses are in front of the station and tickets cost 2-3 euros one way.

 It takes around an hour to get to Positano by bus as the road is small and there is huge traffic especially during the summer and you need even more time to get to the Amalfi village because it is further away.
 Also, during the high season, the queues to take the bus are huge and you might have to ride standing.
 Also, the road is very curvy and a lot of people get sick.

-There is an alternative way to get to the villages, which is by ferry from Sorrento.
+Option 4: There is an alternative way to get to the villages, which is by ferry from Sorrento.
 You can get the ferry from the port.
 It is a 10- minute walk from the train station.
 From Sorrento to Amalfi it is one hour by ferry and the ticket was 16 euros in September that I visited.
 The ferry makes also a stop in Positano before arriving in Amalfi.
 There are many small boats connecting Positano with Amalfi and the other villages of the Amalfi Coast.
 Tickets can be bought at each port.

-2 weeks in Italy: Day 4 Capri
+Day 4 Capri

-Alternatively, you can book a full day tour to Capri from Naples.
+Alternatively, you can book a full-day tour to Capri from Naples.

 Click here for my post: Things to do in Capri

-2 weeks in Italy: Day 5 Naples to Rome
+Day 5 Naples to Rome

 Where to stay in Rome

 Royal Rooms – Via Del Corso: The Royal Rooms are just 200 meters from Via Margutta and many amenities are in the immediate vicinity.
 They include shopping, piazzas, and cafes.
 Within the Royal Rooms, you will find everything you need for comfortable accommodation.
 Click here for more information and to check the latest prices.

-These Suites are situated on the Piazza Navona, a 5-minute walk from one of Rome’s highlights, the Pantheon.
-Facilities you will enjoy include free WI-FI, lovely furnishings, and modern bathroom.
+Piazza Del Gesu Luxury Suites: Situated on the Piazza Navona, a 5-minute walk from one of Rome’s highlights, the Pantheon.
+Facilities you will enjoy include free WI-FI, lovely furnishings, and a modern bathroom.
 The views over the City are stunning.
 Click here for more information and to check the latest prices.

 You can also check a local’s guide on where to stay in Rome.